Best Camping Sleeping Bags of 2026

 WARMTH

 We highly recommend the Mountain Hardwear Bishop Pass 15.
 This bag uses high-quality 650-fill-down insulation, which provides an excellent warmth-to-weight ratio.
-The bag’s mummy shape, contoured foot box, and insulated draft tube help maintain warmth, and the lightweight yet durable construction makes it ideal for sleeping in cold conditions where warmth and weight are priority.
+The bag’s mummy shape, contoured foot box, and insulated draft tube help maintain warmth, and the lightweight yet durable construction makes it ideal for sleeping in cold conditions where warmth and weight are priorities.

 PACKED SIZE

 If you’re looking for a bag that packs small, insulation type and fill power matter for compression.
 That’s why both the Kelty Cosmic Down 20 and Mountain Hardwear Bishop Pass 15 are at the top of the list.
-They utilize down insulation, which is highly compressible and packs down to a smaller size compared to synthetic fills.
+They utilize down insulation, which is highly compressible and packs down to a smaller size than synthetic fills.

 FEATURES